Ahmadiyya translations of the Quran

-There exist Ahmadiyya translations of the Quran in over 70 languages.
-Portions of the scripture have been translated into multiple other languages.
+The Ahmadiyya movement has translated the Quran into more than 70 languages.
+Portions of the scripture have been translated into additional other languages.
 The Lahore Ahmadiyya Movement has produced translations into at least 7 languages.
-The period of the late 1980s and the early 1990s saw an acceleration in the number of translations being produced by the Ahmadiyya movement.
+In the late 1980s and the early 1990s, the number of translations being produced by the Ahmadiyya movement increased.

-Some of the earliest translations were produced by Ahmadiyya scholars and today there are still many languages for which only translations authored by Ahmadiyya Community exist.
-All translations are published alongside the Arabic text.
+Some of the earliest translations of the Quran were produced by Ahmadiyya scholars.
+Today, many languages only have translations of the Quran produced by the Ahmadiyya Community.
+All translations are published alongside the original Arabic text.

 Publications

 The Quran translations authored by Ahmadiyya scholars always feature translated verses alongside the original Arabic text.
-Before the translations are published, they are checked, scrutinized and proof-read by a wide array of individuals for errors.
+Before the translations are published, they are checked, scrutinized, and proof-read for errors by multiple people.
 A similar procedure is undertaken when revised versions of the translations are produced.
-In particular, guidance is sought from the caliph of the Community with regards to textual and other linguistic difficulties.
-Since the majority of the Quran translations have been made available from the 1980s, most translations have sought advice from Caliph IV and Caliph V.
+In particular, guidance is sought from the Ahmadiyya Caliph with regards to textual and linguistic issues.
+Since the majority of the Quran translations have been published in the 1980s, most translations have sought advice from Mirza Tahir Ahmad and Mirza Masroor Ahmad, the fourth and fifth Ahmadiyya Caliphs, respectively.